coreboot/coreboot/Documentation/mainboard/lenovo/montevina_series.md

 # flashrom -p YOUR_PROGRAMMER -r backup.rom
 ```

-Then, split the IFD regions into separate filse with ifdtool.
+Then, split the IFD regions into separate files with ifdtool.
 You will need
 `flashregion_3_gbe.bin` later.
 ```console
 $ ifdtool -x backup.rom